We want to make sure you fully understand your treatment. Below outlines the directions, benefits and risks with Spironolactone.

 Spironolactone is a diuretic with anti-androgenic properties that is used off-label to treat acne.
 Other possible side effects include breast tenderness, mild headaches, irritability and breast enlargement.
 Most mild side effects tend to improve with time.

 Very rarely, elevations in liver function or potassium levels can occur, especially in patients with a history of kidney disease.
 Unless recommended by your prescriber, there is no need for lab work if you have no underlying kidney problems.

 Having a personal or family history of breast, uterine or ovarian cancer is not a contraindication to treatment with spironolactone (reference here and here).
 If you have specific questions or concerns, please reach out to your dermatologist or primary care provider.

 If your dermatologist also prescribed an oral antibiotic for you, you can take both at the same time.

-Stop this medication and notify your doctor if you develop hives, a rash or any unusual symptoms.
+Stop this medication and notify your Apostrophe doctor if you develop hives, muscle cramps, weakness, cardiac irregularities, drowsiness, a rash or any other unusual or persistent symptoms.